Nukesor/sticker-finder/README.md

     next - Skip the current tag
-    tag_set - Start to tag a whole set tag - Tag the last sticker posted in this chat cancel - Cancel all current tag actions
+    tag_set - Start to tag a whole set tag - Tag the last sticker posted in this chat tag_random - Get a random sticker for tagging.
+Crowdsourcing :).
+Thanks for everybody doing this :)! vote_ban - Vote to ban the sticker set of the last sticker in the chat. cancel - Cancel all current tag actions

+## Dev commands
+This is just for people hosting a bot and those with `admin` permissions:

+    /ban [name|id] Ban a user
+    /unban [name|id] Unban a user
+    /flag_chat [ban|maintenance|newsfeed] Flag a chat as a maintenance, ban or newsfeed chat.
+Sticker send to ban chats are automatically banned.
+Newsfeed chats get the first sticker of every new set that is added.
+    /stats Get some statistics
+    /refresh Refresh all stickerpacks.